 Since the discussion about artificial intelligence has become mainstream, I have started to ponder AI’s possible impacts on our day-to-day lives.
 While I work in tech, I come from this “culture and arts” background, at least a little bit.
 I did some theatre when I was young and have worked with music in one way or another for most of my life.
 This background has got me thinking about how AI could affect these fields.

 If AI gets used more and more in these creative projects with great success, to me, it raises a question, can human art be entirely replaced with AI?
 I believe it would be naive to say that it couldn’t.
-But, considering the possible future where we cannot distinguish humans from computers, how could we distinguish this kind of smaller medium like song or book on how it was created or who created it?
+But, considering the possible future where we cannot distinguish humans from computers, how could we determine this kind of smaller medium like song or book on how it was created or who created it?
 As a consumer of these kinds of mediums, does it matter if some algorithms made your new favourite novel to provide the same feeling that you might get from reading a regular author’s book?

 Already there has been a trend of AI-generated music populating different streaming platforms.
-Currently, that music has almost always been something simple, in which AI definitely can excel.
+Currently, that music has almost always been something simple in which AI can excel.
 This could be called elevator music or Muzak.
-This kind of music is most likely something that many people wouldn’t mind that it’s generated with a computer and lacks the human touch.
+This kind of music is most likely something that many people wouldn’t mind because it’s generated with a computer and lacks the human touch.
 But how would people feel if there were a chart-topping song entirely generated with AI?
 Again, I believe many people wouldn’t like that, other than a few tech geeks who might think it could be cool (me included).

-Could then AI fully replace the human touch in our art forms?
+Could AI then fully replace the human touch in our art forms?
 We might wait for that to happen for a very long time.
 Still, as I said earlier, it would be naive to think that this couldn’t happen, especially in the future, where we have reached a certain level of intelligence where we can’t distinguish each other from humans and machines.

 So what could this mean for our “blue-collar” artists?
-What could be the driving force for them to create new art if the audience doesn’t know if it was created by computer or human?
+What could be the driving force for them to create new art if the audience doesn’t know if it was created by a computer or a human?
 To me, that seems very grim.